 - culturally appropriate practices and menus in hospital.

-The Hospital Incursion Program, which is approved by the Education Department and supported by Princess Margaret Hospital for Children (PMH), commenced in 1983 with hospital equipment donated by PMH.
+The Hospital Incursion Program which is approved by the Education Department and supported by the Perth Childrens Hospital, commenced in 1983 with hospital equipment donated by Princess Margaret Hospital.
 Initially the HFP was conducted by an AWCH volunteer team of qualified nurses and as the demand for the HFP grew, the need to formalise the program was recognised.
 Funding was sought from the Health Department and a program coordinator was employed.

 In 1997, Personnel Employed by Alcoa Charity Help (PEACH) sponsored the production of Joel goes to hospital which is a picture/poster book designed to assist presenters and teachers to familiarise young children with hospitalisation.
 With the generous support in 1998 of the Lotteries Commission of WA, AWCH WA was able to produce an educational video titled Let’s Play Hospitals.
-Furthermore, equipment was upgraded to include new items such as tympanic thermometers, dolls and wheelchairs.
+In 2022 with the generous support of HBF, a replacement educational video filmed at the Perth Childrens Hospital called Amelia Goes To Hospital was made.
+PEACH once again have provided much needed funding in 2023 to purchase new wheelchairs and updated medical equipment.

 In 1998, the AWCH WA Committee, carried out an evaluation of the program and demonstrated an increase in knowledge of medical equipment of preschool children following an incursion presentation.
 In 1999, the program was taken on a road trip from Perth to Kununurra where it was enthusiastically received at local schools, as well as remote community schools.
 A pamphlet entitled Medical Play at Home was produced in order to assist parents to prepare their young children for hospitalisation and to reduce parental anxiety which has been shown to have a deleterious effect on the child.